Best Three Must-See Museums To Visit in Copenhagen

 The National Museum of Denmark

 The Nationalmuseet (#2 on the map at the top of this post) is another major museum in which you could get lost for hours.
-In fact, we ran out of steam after touring the awesome collection of prehistory and Viking artifacts and didn’t see all the museum has to offer.
-All the more reason to return!
+In fact, I ran out of steam after touring the awesome collection of prehistory and Viking artifacts and didn’t see all the museum has to offer.

-But even if you, like us, only manage to tour half the museum, make sure it’s the half that includes the Danish prehistory and Viking collections.
+But even if you, like me, only manage to tour half the museum, make sure it’s the half that includes the Danish prehistory and Viking collections.
 Each display is cleverly mounted and includes interesting commentary in Danish and English.

 Danish Prehistory Collection